dgoncalvesramos/root-me.org-payloads/README.md

 ```bash
 ./.passwd
 ```
-The password would be prompt
+Then enter and the password will be prompt